-- The award amount for each year will be determined by Alabama Commission on Higher Education (ACHE) based on institutional tuition increases and the annual program appropriation each year. - The award amount per semester (Fall, Spring, Summer) is not to exceed the average cost of tuition per semester of a state-supported Alabama four-year public institution.
+The award amount for each year will be determined by ACHE based on institutional tuition increases and the annual program appropriation each year.
+The award amount per semester (Fall, Spring, Summer) is not to exceed the average cost of tuition per semester of a state-supported Alabama four-year public institution.
 The annual application and award amount per semester will be determined by July 31st of each year.